SYD - TPE

 What’s the cheapest day of the week to fly from Sydney to Taipei City?

-The average price of all flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Sydney to Taipei City Taiwan Taoyuan Intl Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Sydney to Taipei City Taiwan Taoyuan Intl Airport?

-To get a below average price on the flight from Sydney to Taipei City Taiwan Taoyuan Intl Airport, you should book around 2 days before departure.
-For the absolute cheapest price, our data suggests you should book 78 days before departure.
+To get a below average price on the flight from Sydney to Taipei City Taiwan Taoyuan Intl Airport, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 Good to know